 “Undertow” was the first savory single heard here in September from this all-female quartet from Los Angeles.

-As the band continues to tour, they now feature the eponymously tilted “Warpaint”.
+As the band continues to tour, they now feature the song named after themselves: “Warpaint”.

 They return in September with a LP (their seventh) of new material they call Mountaintops.